leafcloudhq/documentation-rtd/docs/kubernetes/creating-and-resizing-node-groups.md

 Request to resize cluster test-galal-resize has been accepted.
 ```

-We can suspend our workers (instances) inside specific node group if we want, buy suspending the stack
+We can suspend our workers (instances) inside specific node group if we want, by suspending the stack

 ```bash
 $ openstack stack suspend cae60638-86c9-474a-8039-5fe4b5ca9cd1